Department of Mathematics & Statistics

 PhD in Applied Statistics, Queen’s University, Canada

-Hana Sulieman has more than 15 years of consulting and teaching experience in statistical applications in business, engineering, medicine and other disciplines.
+Hana Sulieman has more than 20 years of teaching, research and consulting experience in the field of statistics and its applications to other disciplines including business and health sciences.
 Prior to joining AUS, she taught at the University of New Brunswick and Queen’s University, Canada.
-Her areas of research and teaching interest are sensitivity analysis in regression models, statistical design of experiments and statistical applications in social sciences and medicine.
+Her areas of research interests include sensitivity analysis in statistical modeling; analysis of big data and machine learning; statistical design of experiments.

 Professor and Dean